Contents

 ♣ ABSTRACT PAGE

-The Abstract is written in 12 pt Times New Roman, single-spaced, both in English and Bahasa Indonesia with word limitation 150 to 250 words.
-Please provide a short abstract of 150 to 250 words.
+The abstract must be written in 9-pt Times New Roman, single-spaced, in both English and Bahasa Indonesia, with a word limit of 150–250 words.
 The abstract should not contain any undefined abbreviations or references.
-Abstract covers the problem, objectives, methods, result, accompanied by 3-5 keywords.
+It must cover the problem, objectives, methods, and results, and be accompanied by 3–5 keywords.

 ♣ BODY OF MANUSCRIPT

-“Many studies have attempted to optimize the output of the Malaria program by empowering the local communities and non-government organizations simultaneously (Chang, 2020; Andrew et al., 2019; Zorte and Plaza, 2017).
-Meanwhile, local community activities and social backgrounds in fields vary, which leads to variations in the output achievement (Zahra, 2021; Marck, 2019).
-However, only few studies were conducted to evaluate the effects of the number of activities and social determinants of the local community or health volunteers. “
+“Many studies have attempted to optimize the output of the Malaria program by empowering the local communities and non-government organizations simultaneously (1–3).
+Meanwhile, local community activities and social backgrounds in fields vary, which leads to variations in the output achievement (4, 5).
+However, only few studies were conducted to evaluate the effects of the number of activities and social determinants of the local community or health volunteers.”

 Results are presented research findings without opinions.
 Results should be clear and concise.
 The results should summarize (scientific) findings rather than providing data in detail.
 Please highlight differences between your results or findings and the previous publications by other researchers.
 Tables or figures are put in Results no more than six.